 Start this project by gathering your materials.
 You will need felt for the leaves, 1.5 cm felt balls and a base for your wreath.
 Instead of using a wreath form, we made one out of paper covered floral wire.
 This beauty of technique is that you can make the wreath any size you’d like.
 Find paper covered floral wire at any local craft store (link in Shop this Project).
 To create a basic wreath form, wrap the wire in a circle about 5 times, intertwining the wire sporadically to secure the form.
 The covered wire also gives our felt holly wreath a pretty rustic look for winter.

-We bought our felt balls in Navy and Peacock from Benzie Design, and we also used their beautiful wool blend felt in Moss and Evergreen.
+We bought our felt balls in Navy and Peacock from Benzie Design.
+For felt we used our beautiful wool blend felt in Juniper and Evergreen.
 One of our other favorite felt sources is Felt on the Fly, and we included their Dark Teal and Fern Green colors into our wreath.
 To add some metallic accents, we used Gold Glitter iron-on from Cricut – one of our favorite crafting hacks!
 Iron the glitter sheet onto the wool sheet and voila, perfect metallic felt.
 Just be sure to place a cloth napkin or something similar on top of the iron on.
 You shouldn’t put your hot iron directly onto the iron on material.

 Assembling your felt holly wreath: